-Canadian vacationers travel mainly to two regions, either sun destinations or Europe.
+Canadian vacationers travel mainly to two regions, either going South or to Europe as well as sun destinations in the Caribbean and Latin America.
 Vacationers opting for sun destinations are primarily looking for the comfort of packages, whereas those travelling to transatlantic destinations are mostly looking for aircraft seats and, incidentally, car rental and hotel bed-night booking services.
 Canadian outgoing tour operators finalize agreements with suppliers six to eight months prior to the beginning of each season.
 The summer season runs from May 1 to October 31 and the products offered are prepared in the preceding fall.
 The winter season runs from November 1 to April 30 and the products offered are prepared in the preceding spring.
 As part of these preparations, tour operators undertake negotiations with air carriers, hotels, cruise ship operators, and car rental agencies.
 Once such negotiations are completed, brochures and websites illustrating the various destinations and describing the various packages and services offered are either prepared and distributed to travel agencies before the beginning of each season (with sales presentations to travel agents in the main cities of the markets covered) or sold directly to consumers via direct online booking.